 And when the next virus comes along — a more potent one — it could be truly dangerous.

-Correction: An earlier version of this story said the Boy Scouts distributed posters, during the 1918 flu epidemic, about vaccination.
+Correction: An earlier version of this story said the Boy Scouts distributed posters, during the 1918 flu epidemic, about the ultimately ineffective vaccines from that period.
 The posters included general health information.